rindow/rindow.github.io/_neuralnetworks/api/neuralnetworks.md

 To run this engine you need:

 - OpenBLAS library
-- Rindow-OpenBLAS PHP extension
+- Rindow-OpenBLAS FFI
 - CLBlast library
-- Rindow-clblast PHP extension
+- Rindow-clblast FFI
 - OpenCL device driver
-- Rindow - OpenCL PHP extension
+- Rindow - OpenCL FFI

 You can specify options to identify OpenCL devices in environment variables.